-The skis worked a treat on the mainly light natural snow cover topped up by snowmaking on runs including Aussie classics like Zali’s (named for Australia’s only Olympic alpine racer medallist Zali Stegall).
+The skis worked a treat on mainly light natural snow cover topped up by snowmaking on runs including Aussie classics like Zali’s.

 The attention to detail in the design includes a male/female matching system of plastic ridges in the skeleton matching the inner boot soles from heel to to toe, so you just slide the soles into place with a tap of the toe or levering the heel section of the frame to slot them into place.
 It’s a very snug fit, snugger than I remembered the rental model being a couple of years back.

 Locking down the buckles provides a close fit that skis basically like any regular ski boot without the pressure points.
 The only dramas I had in the fit process was a bit of bubbling of the liner behind the toe box and when walking around – which was easily remedied by lacing up the inner correctly so the cross over flaps hold the inner down.
 The 2 stage lacing system is really effective, with over the foot and over the shin lacing components, and really smart.